KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

 ```

-Separating the general logic of recursing through the object from the specific logic of what to do with the values makes this method more generally useful.

 Results may vary when it comes to performance.
-I imagine this could overflow the call stack with a large enough JSON object for example.
+I imagine this could overflow the call stack with a large enough JSON object, for example.
 Hope this helps!